knime/knime-python/org.knime.python3.nodes/documentation.md

   conda_env_path: path/to/conda/env
 ```
 Note that you have to specify either `conda_env_path` or `python_executable` because the Analytics Platform doesn't have a bundled environment for your extension installed.

+## Other Topics

+### Logging

+You can use the logging module to send warnings and errors to the KNIME console